feathersui/feathersui-starling/documentation/help/markdown/tab-bar.md

 ### Skinning the Tabs

-This section only explains how to access the tab sub-components, which are simply buttons.
-Please read [How to use the Feathers `Button` component](button.html) for full details about the skinning properties that are available on `Button` components.
+This section only explains how to access the tab sub-components, which are simply toggle buttons.
+Please read [How to use the Feathers `ToggleButton` component](toggle-button.html) for full details about the skinning properties that are available on `ToggleButton` components.

 #### With a Theme